JohannesKahl/be.shell/README.md

     cd be.shell
     chmod 777 install
+    ./install

+Or, alternatively, you can skip the list of available presets and specify directly the one you want, passing its name after the -p argument - e.g. for be.shell.Vertex :

     ./install -p Vertex

 *Note* By default the script will ask if you want to backup your current config and theme, this functionality can also be invoked with: